statelyai/xstate/docs/guides/communication.md

   - the invoked observable completes
 - `onError` - (optional) the transition to be taken when the invoked service encounters an execution error.
 - `autoForward` - (optional) `true` if all events sent to this machine should also be sent (or _forwarded_) to the invoked child (`false` by default)
-  - ⚠️ Avoid setting `autoForward` to `true`, as blindly forwarding all events may lead to unexpected behavior and/or infinite loops.
-Always prefer to explicitly send events, and/or use the `forward(...)` action creator to directly forward an event to an invoked child. (works currently for machines only! ⚠️)
+  - ⚠️ Avoid setting `autoForward` to `true`, as blindly forwarding all events may lead to unexpected behavior or infinite loops.
+Always prefer to send events explicitly or use the `forward(...)` action creator to forward an event to an invoked child directly. (works currently for machines only! ⚠️)
-- `data` - (optional, used only when invoking machines) an object that maps properties of the child machine's [context](./context.md) to a function that returns the corresponding value from the parent machine's `context`.
+- `data` - (optional, used when invoking machines) an object that maps properties of the child machine's [context](./context.md) to a function that returns the corresponding value from the parent machine's `context`.

 ::: warning
-Don't get the `onDone` property on a state confused with `invoke.onDone` - they are similar transitions, but refer to different things.
+Don't get the `onDone` property on a state confused with `invoke.onDone` - they are similar transitions but refer to different things.

 - The `onDone` property on a [state node](./statenodes.md) refers to the compound state node reaching a [final state](./final.md).
 - The `invoke.onDone` property refers to the invocation (`invoke.src`) being done.